Papua New Guinea

 Export Strengths

-Australia's exports to Papua New Guinea total $1.44 billion, with competitive advantages in key sectors.
+Australia's exports to Papua New Guinea total $1.44 billion, with competitive advantages in cereals: wheat and meslin, other than durum wheat, other than seed, representing $84.36M or5.9% of bilateral exports.

 Import Dependencies

-Imports from Papua New Guinea amount to $2.07 billion, highlighting economic interdependence in manufacturing sectors.
+Imports from Papua New Guinea amount to $2.07 billion, highlighting economic interdependence in metals: gold, non-monetary, unwrought (but not powder), with Metals: gold, non-monetary, unwrought (but not powder) comprising86.2% of total imports.

 The trade relationship reflects broader economic patterns and comparative advantages.
 The trade deficit indicates Australia's strategic sourcing from Papua New Guinea.
 This partnership is characterized by complementary trade flows, with each country specializing in different product categories based on their respective economic strengths, industrial capabilities, and position in global value chains.